pearldawne/pearldawne.github.io/_posts/2022-01-20-website-to-apk.md

 ## Changing the icon

 Lastly, before you export the APK, you should change the app's icon from the default 'placeholder' image that is pre-loaded as an asset in Android Studio.
 To do this, delete all the folders/files within **res > mipmap** and **res > drawable**.
+This is to ensure that all the previous preset images are removed properly.

-Right-click on **res** (in the project viewer) and **new > image asset**.
+Next, right-click on **res** (in the project viewer) and **new > image asset**.
 Locate the icon's image, select 'Trim : Yes' to resize and fit the image within the icon's boundaries.
 Finish.

 ## Exporting the APK